 So, the answer to the spirit of entitlement enveloping our world today is fostering a perpetual attitude of gratitude, which reminds us that not only does God not owe us anything, but that we could never give back according to the generosity God shows to us, even when we don’t deserve it.

 Let’s not make the mistake of trivializing how significant this moment in history is for the Church, America and the world.
-St. John Bosco’s prophetic vision of the two columns it was the taller of the two (the other having Mary on top of it) to which the Church chained itself in order to survive the attacks against it.
+In St. John Bosco’s prophetic vision of the two columns it was the taller of the two (the other having Mary on top of it) to which the Church chained itself in order to survive the attacks against it.

 As Sr. Lucia of Fatima prophetically told us, we are witnessing the final battle against the Church at the end of this era and it is against marriage and the family.
 The newly exposed corruption from within from the homosexual movement and sex trafficking confirms this fact.
 We are witnessing the end of the Church as we know it and what is to come from its radical purification will be built upon a society which is built upon a strong and dynamic Eucharistic life.
 EVERY saint of our modern times is marked by this heroic way of life.

 The Catholic Liturgy of Thanksgiving (the Eucharist) ends with a command: ite Missa est (“Go, the Mass is ended.”)
 Let’s treat this year’s Thanksgiving feast with family the same way.
-Taking our strength from the Eucharist, let us go and proclaim the Gospel of the Lord.
-The future of our nation depends on it.
+Taking our strength from the Eucharist, let us go and proclaim the Gospel of the Lord and glorify Him with our lives.

 Excellent Dr. Howard!
 May the Eucharist be enthroned in our hearts, our families!